Before you ever chose what to believe, you were taught how to see...

 If those addressed are called “my people,” why are they still inside Babylon?
 Scripture answers by showing how Jehovah has always dealt with His people while they lived under corrupt systems.

 Jehovah claims His people before they are fully free.
 Israel belonged to Him while enslaved in Egypt.
 Faithful ones belonged to Him while exiled in Babylon.
 In the same way, Revelation addresses those who belong to Jehovah by heart, even while their understanding has been filtered by Babylon’s lens.
+There are millions of honest hearted people who want to serve God but have been blinded by Babylon the Greats influence.
+When the call is made, those who want to serve the true God will respond to it because Jehovah has provided enough clarity that there is no longer any confusion, but rather a decision to be make.

 Understanding the call is only the beginning.
 Responding requires deliberate action.